vissermc/jrex/README.md

 		sets the character position of the next search. captures(): number[] {
 		returns the information about the captures, excluding the information about the whole matched text.

-- map( func: (result)=>any ): it transforms the result as specified by the function.
-- captures(): it transforms the result to the information as specified by the result function 'captures'.
-- texts(key?: number): it transforms the result to the text as specified by the result function 'text'.
-- indices(): : it transforms the result to the text as specified by the result function 'text'.
-- filter(func: (result)=>boolean): it filters outs all results for which the function evaluates to a falsy value.
-- while(func: (result)=>boolean): it includes results until the fuction evaluates to a falsy value.
-- henceforth(func: (result)=>boolean): it excludes results until the fuction evaluates to a truthy value.
-- skip(number): it excludes the first 'number' results.
-- first(), last(): it will return either the first or last result.
-- format(fmt: string): a string with special meaning for $&, $1...$nn, or $$.
-(See javascript replace function).

 End functions
 -------------